What is Retro_Vision ?

 A bad game is a game that often has a cool concept, some cool values and characteristics, but isn't memorable, lacking what it takes to keep players interested, isn't exactly fun and its content simply isn't worth engaging with.
 These are the types of games that you finish, and that's it, you just move on to the next more interesting thing and forget about it like it never existed.

 An okay game is usually a title that clearly had some effort put into creating some interesting content but still lacked in being innovative or too interesting.
 Games that showed truly great potential but had some hard to overlook shortcomings.
 Still, they offered a considerable amount of value, and because of this they remain somewhat worth playing through.

 Not a masterpiece, and far from mediocrity.
 Even though not the greatest thing ever, they still have high chances of being an enjoyable experience for many of those who give it a chance to show itself.
 These are mostly the titles totally worth checking out, so look for scores above this mark if you want to know when a game is good and likely to turn out to be well worth your time.

-A superior game is a game that gets many things done right.
-Playing through it is usually a really great and fun experience, and they're also highly memorable thanks to their many great qualities.
-These are overall fantastic games that delivered a lot seeing from the bigger picture, yet left some to be desired, showing to still have room for improvement.
+Superior is reserved for game that get many things done right.
+Playing through it is usually a really nice and fun experience, and they're also highly memorable thanks to their numerous qualities.
+These are overall great games that delivered a lot seeing from the bigger picture, yet left some to be desired, showing to still have room for improvement.

 A masterpiece is the closest a game can get to perfection.
 These types of games shine the brightest, raising the bar high, claiming for themselves a spot as one of the greatest.
 They are totally worth checking out even if they aren't your favorite style for they can still turn out to be your new favorite thing, and are likely to stay that way for a really, really long time if ever given a chance.